VinPassed

 2

-Verify seller’s name matches the title exactly
+Verify the seller’s name matches the title exactly

 3

-Check for liens before payment
+Check for liens before you pay

 4

-Request the safety inspection certificate
+Ask for the safety inspection certificate

 5

-Verify odometer disclosure on the title
+Check the odometer line on the title

 6